ayushthakurrrr/GCR-ONDC/README.md

 ---

 ### Option 3: Run Both Frontend and Backend Locally
-If you want to run both the frontend and backend on your local machine, you need to modify the api link file and follow the steps below.
+If you want to run both the frontend and backend on your local machine, you need to modify the api link to `http://localhost:5000` file in ProductPage.jsx and SearchResultsPage.jsx and follow the steps below.

 #### Steps: